 We recommend doing kegels every time you are stopped at a red light in your car.
 This is a double bonus!
 You can laugh without fear and you aren’t just wasting your precious time every time you are sitting at a red light!

 If you have a little extra time, take a prenatal yoga class in addition to doing the exercises above.
-Our favorite prenatal yoga classes in the Bay Area, California are with
+You can often find these close by - check with your doctor or nearby hospital for local information.

 Enjoy being pregnant.
 It may be uncomfortable at times - like when you are doing your pregnancy exercises - but the joys are numerous.
 Only you can feel your little baby moving inside of you.
 This is the ONLY time in your baby’s life where you have total control.
 Do your pregnancy exercises and make every day count and enjoy every minute.
 These are memories you will have for the rest of your life!